-The data controller is the practice owner, Tim McDonogh.
-The Information Governance Lead is Mrs Lucy Goulding who is also the Data Protection Officer.
+The data controller is Tim McDonogh and the Information Governance Lead is Mrs Cheryl Watson who is also the Data Protection Officer.

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.